 How to Control Sex Emotions

-The Role of Culture and Upbringing in Sex Emotions
+How Culture and Upbringing Shape Your Sex Emotions

 Culture and upbringing also play a role in shaping our sex emotions.
 For example, people who grow up in cultures that are more open and accepting of sex may have more positive sex emotions than people who grow up in cultures that are more repressive and judgmental of sex.